Localizing genuine multiparty entanglement in noisy stabilizer states: Introduction

 Stabilizer states with a large number of qubits are required to perform quantum error correction where error occurs on multiple physical qubits.
 Therefore, it is natural to look for methodologies to characterize large stabilizer states as well as its subsystems under different types of noise using GME.
 In this respect, graph states have received a great deal of the attention due to the fact that all stabilizer states can be connected to graph states via local unitary transformations~\cite{van-den-nest2004}, leading to translation of the results on GME obtained for the graph states~\cite{hein2004,hein2006} to the case of arbitrary stabilizer states.
 However, while a few studies exist on characterizing noisy graph states using bipartite~\cite{Cavalcanti2009,Aolita2010} and genuine multipartite entanglement~\cite{hein2005,ali2014,ali2014a}, in general, calculation for mixed states in the presence of noise becomes difficult due to the scarcity of computable GME measures for mixed states~\cite{horodecki2009}.
 Therefore, a full understanding of the behaviour of GME in noisy stabilizer states and it its different multiparty subsystems, is far from complete.
+This brings us to the investigation of the GME over chosen subsystems of a multi-qubit system described by a stabilizer state with and without noise, which is the focus of this paper.

+Towards this, we adopt a measurement-based protocol~\cite{divincenzo1998,verstraete2004,popp2005} for quantifying entanglement in subsystems of stabilizer states, which has been established as an appropriate approach~\cite{hein2006,amaro2018,amaro2020a} over the partial-trace based methods~\cite{horodecki2009}.
+This leads to \emph{localizable entanglement} (LE) -- the maximum average entanglement over the chosen subsystem, maximized over all possible single-qubit projection measurements over all qubits in the rest of the system~\cite{verstraete2004,popp2005} -- defined in the same vein as the \emph{entanglement of assistance}~\cite{divincenzo1998}.
+Apart from being crucial in quantifying two-qubit entanglement in pure~\cite{hein2006} as well as noisy stabilizer states~\cite{amaro2018,amaro2020a}, LE and related ideas have also been proven a key element in studying the entanglement length~\cite{verstraete2004,popp2005,verstraete2004a,jin2004} and quantum phase transitions~\cite{skrovseth2009,smacchia2011,montes2012,Hk1} in quantum spin models, and in defining entanglement percolation~\cite{acin2007} in quantum networks.
+Extensive investigations into the features of LE in generic multi-qubit quantum states in the presence of noise have also been performed~\cite{Wang2015,Banerjee2020,Banerjee2022,krishnan2022}.